Running Shaadi: Controversy

 The film was initially named as Runningshaadi.com.
 However, leading matrimonial site shaadi.com sued the makers for their company's name appearing in the movie title.
 They appealed to Bombay High Court and asked for damage repayment worth 50 crores.
 Thus, the title was trimmed to Running Shaadi.

 Soundtrack

 The music of Shoojit Sircar's films has always received high critical and commercial success.
 His film Vicky Donor was commercially successful, and its audio was hugely popular.
 The music of his films Madras Cafe and Piku is very unconventional as well.

 The music from Running Shaadi has been created by an assembled team taking the feel of mixed cult.
 The music is by Anupam Roy, Abhishek-Akshay and Zeb and features the voices of singers like Bappi Lahiri, Papon, & Labh Janjua.
 The full movie soundtrack released on 27 January consists of seven songs.
-The music rights are bought by Times Music.
+The music rights are bought by Junglee Music.